commerce-docs/pagebuilder-examples/README.md

 1. Navigate to a CMS page and start using the module(s).

+## Contact us on Slack
+You can join our [#pagebuilder channel](https://magentocommeng.slack.com/messages/CHB455HPF), within [magentocommeng.slack.com](https://magentocommeng.slack.com/), to post your questions to the Page Builder community.

-## Contributing
+## Feedback

-We encourage and welcome you to help us keep these examples current by submitting PRs and issues.
-We also welcome your feedback and ideas about creating other code examples to add to this repo.
+We encourage and welcome you to help us keep these examples current by submitting Issues and Pull Requests.
+We also welcome your feedback and ideas on other code examples you would like to see added to this repo.